Qaboos bin Said: Foreign policy

+Following the Iran-Iraq War, Qaboos declined to align himself against Iran.
+Before the 1994 Yemen war, he hosted the final meeting between rival leaders Ali Abdullah Saleh and Ali Salem al-Beidh to mediate.

 Under Qaboos, Oman fostered closer ties with Iran than other Arab states of the Persian Gulf, and was careful to appear neutral and maintain a balance between the West and Iran.
 As a result, Oman often acted as an intermediary between the United States and Iran.
-Qaboos helped mediate secret US-Iran talks in 2013 that led two years later to the international nuclear pact, from which the United States withdrew in 2018.
+Qaboos helped mediate secret US–Iran talks in 2013 that paved the way to the Joint Comprehensive Plan of Action two years later.

 In 2011, Qaboos facilitated the release of American hikers who were held by Iran, paying $1 million for their freedom.

-Oman did not join the Saudi Arabian-led intervention in Yemen against the Houthis in 2015, and did not take sides in a Persian Gulf dispute that saw Saudi Arabia and its allies impose an embargo on Qatar in 2017.
+Oman did not join the Saudi Arabian-led intervention in Yemen against the Houthis in 2015.
+Talks between the Houthis and Saudi Arabia took place in Muscat in early 2016.
+Oman did not take sides in a Persian Gulf dispute that saw Saudi Arabia and its allies impose an embargo on Qatar in 2017.

-In October 2018, Qaboos invited Prime Minister of Israel Benjamin Netanyahu to visit Oman, a country that does not have official diplomatic ties with Israel.
+In October 2018, Qaboos invited Prime Minister of Israel Benjamin Netanyahu to visit Oman, despite his country not having official diplomatic ties with Israel.
 Netanyahu was the first Israeli prime minister to visit Oman since Shimon Peres in 1996.

+In 2018 he prohibited GCC nationals from owning property in governorates bordering Saudi Arabia and the UAE.